-We don’t tolerate Dickheads, so please leave them at home, along with any offensive signage, slogans, clothing, costumes.
-Offensive verbal comments, aggression, violence, intimidation, harassment or assault of any kind – to anyone – is never OK.
+If you behave like a Dickhead, this place isn’t for you.
+If you have a mate who behaves like a Dickhead, please leave them at home, along with any offensive signage, slogans, clothing, costumes, etc. Offensive verbal comments, aggression, violence, intimidation, harassment or assault of any kind – to anyone – is never OK.
 We work closely with Victoria Police and others to look after the haven here.
-We eject and/or charge Dickheads.
+We eject and/or charge people behaving like a Dickhead.

 Before rushing to judgement, or giving yourself or someone else a bad time, please request our welfare team via your Helper Hut.
 They listen without judgement to help us all understand what’s really going on, and make sure we’re understood.
 It’s normal to misunderstand things, particularly if we’re tired or intoxicated.

 If you have a viral or bacterial illness please stay at home, or go home, to keep from infecting others.